Maintaining your new pavers

 - Observe your patio or driveway during the rain to make sure water is flowing through the joints between the pavers.
 If there is ponding water, your system may be clogged.
 Remove any debris from the surface to improve infiltration.

 - Do not pressure wash your permeable pavers as it can push debris farther into the stone storage beneath the pavers.

 - Snow and ice will take longer to accumulate and will melt more quickly on permeable pavers, compared to standard pavers or pavement, due to tempered airflow in the base drainage layer of the paver system.
 This keeps the surface temperature of permeable pavers warmer than standard pavement.

 - When snow does accumulate, remove snow with a hand shovel or snow blower with a rubber edge.

 - Salt can damage pavers, so use sparingly in areas of highest use.
 Remember that salt is not effective when more than 3 inches of snow have accumulated or when temperatures are below 25°F.

 Replace stone: Every few years, it may be necessary to replace some of the small stones between the paver joints.
 Purchase clean-washed stone and sweep it into the joints with a push broom.

-Check out the Permeable Pavers Maintenance Guide for additional tips.
+Check out the Permeable Pavers Maintenance Guide in English or Spanish for additional tips.